-As a self publisher I know how Amazon are very selective in what services and products they offer to only limited parts of the world.
+As a self-publisher, I know how Amazon are very selective in what services and products they offer to only limited parts of the world.
 They also have price variations that do not simply reflect local taxes.
-After a bit of searching I found at least 5 different URLs on Amazon pointing to just one of my ebooks.
+After a bit of searching, I found at least 5 different URLs on Amazon pointing to just one of my ebooks.
 Different prices and different margins.
-My $2.99 ebook in the US will cost me $3.90 here is Switzerland and £2.21 in the UK.
+My $2.99 ebook in the US will cost me $3.90 here in Switzerland and £2.21 in the UK.
 In France and Germany it is Euro 2.99.
 In Japan, it won’t even tell me (the publisher) the price.
 Enough to say that if you live outside the US, you’ll be getting ripped off by at least $1.00, if not more.
 For what?
-Amazon usually call it ‘Free International Wireless Transfer.’
+Amazon usually calls it ‘Free International Wireless Transfer.’
 I call it theft.

 Then there are countries in the world that are blocked by Amazon and are not permitted to even download the Kindle app for their PCs.
 There goes a few possible sales for me.
 In fact I get a lot of messages from readers from the Sub-Continent and Asia telling me they have no access to buying my books.

-The same problems arise for any form of income that a non-US resident makes from US based Internet companies.
-Generally, if you are not a US citizen you are penalised.
-Either by not being able to have your proceeds electronically transferred, or reduced by 30% because of US withholding tax or simply forbidden from using the service at all.
-Good one Nook!
+The same problems arise for any form of income that a non-US resident makes from US-based Internet companies.
+Generally, if you are not a US citizen, you are penalised.
+Either by not being able to have your proceeds electronically transferred, reduced by 30% because of US withholding tax or simply forbidden from using the service at all.
+Good one, Nook!

-Then as a buyer of products on the Internet, so many online stores are based in the US and do not offer delivery outside the US.
-Probably because of the restrictive controls placed upon them by US regulations.
+As a buyer of products on the Internet, I have found that many online stores are based in the US and do not offer delivery outside the US, probably because of the restrictive controls placed upon them by US regulations.

-Until the Internet becomes truly global, it will remain a US centric service controlled by the US government, who will of course only look after their own best interests.
-And stuff everyone else.
+Until the Internet becomes truly global, it will remain a US-centric service controlled by the US government, which will, of course, only look after its own best interests and stuff everyone else.

 And I have one other problem.
 I can’t seem to get a TIN.
 The US and Swiss are not seeing eye to eye at the moment on tax etc, so that may be the reason I was rejected.